richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 * `cwd`:    optional, change working directory before launching the debuggee
 * `reloadModules`: if true, automatically reload changed Perl modules while debugging
 * `sudoUser`: optional, if set run debug process with sudo -u \<sudoUser\>.
+* `containerCmd`: If set debugger runs inside a container.
+Options are: 'docker', 'docker-compose', 'podman', 'kubectl'
+* `containerArgs`: arguments for containerCmd.
+Varies depending on containerCmd.
+* `containerMode`: To start a new container, set to 'run', to debug inside an existing container set to 'exec'.
+Note: kubectl only supports 'exec'
+* `containerName`: Image to start or container to exec inside or pod to use
+* `pathMap`: mapping of local to remote paths for this debug session (overwrites global `perl.path_map`)

 ## Remote syntax check & debugging